 To move towards a mixed woodland of diverse age and structure.
 Canopy species will be mostly birch, oak, rowan, cherry, sycamore and Scots pine with a variety of other native tree and woody shrub species.
-There will be occasional groups and individuals of mature exotic conifers for colour and diversity, where these can be retained without impacting the site (e.g. wind blow or invasive regeneration).
+There will be occasional groups and individuals of mature exotic conifers for colour and diversity, where these can be retained against wind damage.
 The canopy will generally be fairly open for reasons of both amenity and diversity of ground flora.
 There will be frequent deadwood.
 The woodland will form an attractive backdrop to Glenrothes and be a key element in the local landscape.